eabadir/PprobablyEqualsNP/EGPT/Complexity/ComputationModelSketch.md

 structure NDSubProgramGeneratorState where
   source        : IIDPathSource
-  currentView   : SubProgramView -- The view generated *so far* using this source bitsGenerated : GNat
+  currentView   : SubProgramView -- The view generated *so far* using this source bitsGenerated : ParticlePath

--- Represents the state for the whole system during NDMachine generation structure NDSystemGeneratorState (numSubPrograms : Nat) where subProgramGenerators : Vector NDSubProgramGeneratorState numSubPrograms allTapesMaxLength    : GNat -- Target length for all tapes
+-- Represents the state for the whole system during NDMachine generation structure NDSystemGeneratorState (numSubPrograms : Nat) where subProgramGenerators : Vector NDSubProgramGeneratorState numSubPrograms allTapesMaxLength    : ParticlePath -- Target length for all tapes

 -- Result of one NDMachine step/tick
 inductive NDStepResult (numSubPrograms : Nat)